 Bo’ness Car 4U Complaints Policy

-A complaint is any expression of dissatisfaction with the standard of service, action or lack of action by volunteers.
+A complaint is not only an expression of dissatisfaction with the standard of service, action or lack of action by volunteers but may also involve unacceptable behaviour by the patient or a third party.

 This covers situations where the complainant considers that we have: